priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 public void onSuccess(RegistrationResponse registrationResponse, Context context)
 {
    // After successful registration with Applozic server the callback will come here
+    ApplozicSetting.getInstance(context).enableRegisteredUsersContactCall();//To enable the applozic Registered Users Contact Note:for disable that you can comment this line of code
     ApplozicSetting.getInstance(context).showStartNewButton();//To show contact list.
     ApplozicSetting.getInstance(context).showStartNewGroupButton();//To enable group messaging }